lacanoid/datalink/docs/functions.md

 This function will replace content of `target` datalink (a local file) with the contents of `source` (can be on anywhere the web).

-Returns a a datalink value, which can be used in an insert or update of a datalink column.
+Returns a a datalink value, which can be used in an INSERT or UPDATE of a datalink column.

 Web page is first downloaded directly into a temporary local file from within postgres function `datalink.curl_save()` with CURL GET request.